 Simply collect all the images you like.
 Those can be other logos, colors, illustrations, or graphics.
 Don’t be afraid to play with the designs.

 Need a good place to start?
-We suggest looking at Penji’s branding design portfolio.
+We suggest looking at Penji’s design portfolio.

 3. Conceptualize and sketch your logo

 Now that you have grasped your brand and feel inspired, it’s time to transform that into the design.
-There are many elements to consider, from colors, shapes, and graphics to typography.
+There are many elements to consider, from colors and shapes to typography design.
 Separating each component and what it helps you for your logo will take things step by step instead of getting overwhelmed with the whole design all at once.